-Student Accountability
+Article 2: Student Accountability

-- 1 Definitions.
-Creates a statutory definition for "academic standard" and moves the existing definitions of "benchmark," "credit," "elective standard," "required standard," and "school site" into a new definition section. - Educational Expectations and Graduation Requirements for Minnesota's Students.
-2 Makes satisfactorily completing state credit requirements and demonstrating understanding of academic standards on a nationally normed college entrance exam among the state graduation requirements.
+- Definitions.
+Creates a statutory definition for "academic standard" and moves the existing definitions of "benchmark," "credit," "elective standard," "required standard," and "school site" into a new definition section. - Educational expectations and graduation requirements for Minnesota's students.

+Includes satisfactory completion of state credit requirements and demonstrating an understanding of academic standards on a nationally normed college entrance exam among the state graduation requirements.